 Added by James Francis Smith on July 29, 2014 at 3:31pm — No Comments

 As we were heading north on R-702 in Kiltealy, County Wexford during our recent vacation to the southeast of Ireland, my eye caught sight of some sort of plaque on the wall along a driveway to the right.
-There was…Continue
+There was a beautiful horse farm that seemed to run along both sides…Continue

 Added by Celtic Tours World Vacations on July 28, 2014 at 11:30am — No Comments

-Did you know that Ireland is a fly through for millions of migrating birds en route to North Africa and other parts of the Middle East?…Continue
+Did you know that Ireland is a fly through for millions of migrating birds en route to North Africa and other parts of the Middle East?

-We cannot believe that Christmas is a mere 5 months away and so for this post we asked our Founder, Lisa…Continue
+We cannot believe that Christmas is a mere 5 months away and so for this post we asked our Founder, Lisa McGee to put together a list of her top 10 Irish Food & Drink…Continue

-We’re marking the 69th anniversary of the atomic bomb attack on Hiroshima.
+We’re marking the 75th anniversary of the atomic bomb attack on Hiroshima.
 And yes, an Irish national --- Julia Canny a.k.a.
 Sister Mary of Saint Isaac Jogues --- was present and survived.
-My story together with the accompanying photographs (reproduced…Continue
+My story together with the accompanying photographs (reproduced below) appeared in the 11 August 1999 editions of two Irish newspapers:…Continue

 |The National Gallery of Ireland